nichol7s/timelines-site/pages/zeroCOVID.md

 Getting to Zero COVID for an higher infection country requires the above two, and:

-* Lockdown all the way through to were Zero COVID has been achieved
+* Lockdown all the way through to where Zero COVID has been achieved
 * Aggressive masks and cloth face coverings policies

 # Other countries have different strategies

 * **Flatten The Curve** - not overwhelm hospitals, but acknowledge at people will die.
 This is most countries.
+Depending on the R0 number and the availability of vaccines, there's a legitimate fear stay at home orders could just be repreated for long periods of time.
-* **Herd Immunity before Vaccine availability** - countries are not admitting to this, Sweden and the UK have been accused of it at times during the pandemic
+* **Herd Immunity before Vaccine availability** - countries are not admitting to this, Sweden and the UK have been accused of it at times during the pandemic.
+A hallmark of this strategy would be to not restrict movements and not enact mask mandates.

 # Not to be confused with

 * "Covid Zero" - a UK national campaign to do with [reducing infection in hospital](https://www.uhs.nhs.uk/AboutTheTrust/Newsandpublications/COVID-ZERO/COVID-ZERO.aspx)

+# On Lockdowns

+Lockdowns to acheive Zero COVID has been proven possible.
+Most countries running forms of "stay at home" orders are doing it to flatten the curve and not achieve Zero COVID.

 # Articles